-- 7.4.1 Where for any reason the forward address of a debtor becomes untraceable or the debtor becomes untraceable from the current address, such account must be handed over to a collection agent for recovery of the debt.
-The collection agent will be paid an all-inclusive fee that will be negotiated.
-The Terms of Reference for such collection agent must include the appointment of a tracing agent to locate the debtor.
-Should a debtor be untraceable, the collection agent must report to the Municipality on the actions that were taken to attempt to trace the debtor. - 7.4.2 Any amount owed by a debtor that has become untraceable must, after notification, be written off or sold to a debt collection agency at a discount. - 7.4.3 Debt written off in the above instances will automatically result in the debtor being reported to the credit bureau by the Municipality.
+- 7.4.1 Any amount owed by a debtor that has become untraceable must, after notification, be written off or sold to a debt collection agency at a discount. - 7.4.2 Debt written off in the above instances will automatically result in the debtor being reported to the credit bureau by the Municipality.